felixlinker/tamarin-workshop/ex3/OAuth.md

 ```

 The authorization server validates the request to ensure that all required parameters are present and valid.
-If the request is valid,
-the authorization server authenticates the resource owner and obtains an authorization decision (by asking the resource owner or by establishing approval via other means).
+If the request is valid, the authorization server authenticates the end-user and obtains an authorization decision (by asking the end-user or by establishing approval via other means).

 When a decision is established, the authorization server directs the user-agent to the provided client redirection URI using an HTTP redirection response, or by other means available to it via the user-agent.

 #### Authorization Response

-If the resource owner grants the access request, the authorization server issues an authorization code and delivers it to the client by adding the following parameters to the query component of the redirection URI using the "application/x-www-form-urlencoded" format:
+If the end-user grants the access request, the authorization server issues an authorization code and delivers it to the client by adding the following parameters to the query component of the redirection URI using the "application/x-www-form-urlencoded" format:

 * **code** REQUIRED.
 The authorization code generated by the authorization server.
 The authorization code MUST expire shortly after it is issued to mitigate the risk of leaks.